NegativeZero000/SlackMessages/README.md

 # SlackMessages
 Create messages for Slack Webhooks

+### Note
+This lacks extensive support for _all_ message attributes.
+This is primarilly so support simple to intermediate messages e.i messages, attachments, fields and actions.

 ## Use case

 The ps1 file contains a collection of cmdlets that help create messages, as either objects or JSON, that can be used as a payload for a request to a Slack webhook.
 Currently I use this in conjuction with my https://github.com/NegativeZero000/KijijiListings module.